Skip to content

 }

-This could be very useful to help a compiler to have some values in compile time, for example, you can enable and disable features without needing to change the code and not wasting gas.
+This can be very useful for helping the compiler determine certain values at compile time.
+For example, you can enable and disable features without needing to change the code and without wasting gas:

 trait Treasure {